-This section can contain additional layers. for example, an app targeting the Linux system backend can define a tool. briefcase.app.specific to Ubuntu 22.04 "Jammy" deployments.
+This section can contain additional layers. for example, an app targeting the Linux system backend can define a tool. briefcase.app.<app name>.linux.system.ubuntu.jammy section to provide configurations specific to Ubuntu 22.04 "Jammy" deployments.
 See the documentation for each backend for more details.